tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 109 (DuFr).md

 ### Aftermath
 The party prepares to leave [[Apollyon's tower]], making important decisions about the items they found and how to proceed.
 - Seeker uses Performance of Creation to forge a lead box, providing a safe container for the necromancy book to prevent any lingering magical influence from affecting the party.
-- They discuss whether to take Apollyon's throne as a bargaining chip with the dragon, ultimately turning into elephants with Seeker's Animal Shapes spell to drag it into the [[portable hole]].
+- They discuss whether to take Apollyon's throne as a bargaining chip with the dragon, ultimately turning into elephants with Seeker's Animal Shapes spell to drag it into the [[Portable Hole]].
 - Wellby uses the Chime of Opening to open the locked book, and is hit with a Befuddlement spell.
 Resisting the worst effects of the spell, he turns the book over to [[Seeker]], who learns it contains notes about the use of the forge and about lich transformations, though much of it is written in cipher.
 - The party takes some time to decipher parts of the notes, discovering that using the forge requires giving up their highest-level spell slot for a week or more, with the quality of the item created depending on the power sacrificed.
 - The group decides to teleport back to [[Dimitaur]], who immediately uses a Wand of Fireballs to destroy the necromancy book.